calebjmatthews/endless-desert/concept.md

   - Morning is from :00 - :15, day from :15 - :30, evening from :30 - :45, and night from :45 - :00
   - Night is from :50 - :05, morning from :05 - :20, day from :20 - :35, evening from :35 - :50.
   - Twenty four days consitute a month, and twenty eight to thirty one days consistute a year.

-## Starting game state:
-  - Buildings: one trading post, one hut, one cistern, one lentil field

 ## Example game state:
   - Buildings: one town center, four houses, one cistern, one lentil field, two grain field, one oxen pasture, one fish pond, three reed deltas, one clay pit, two sand pits, one dairy, three kitchens, two drying yards, one furnace, one glassblower, one amphitheatre